-(Filtering posts by category: Umbraco Development) - Remove filter
+(Filtering posts by category: Code Bits And Pieces) - Remove filter

 Responsive background images are always an issue since they're only possible via CSS media queries.
 The very useful SRCSET attribute can't be used with background images.
 In this article, we attempt to create an automated way to handle such images in Umbraco in order to increase speed and preserve bandwidth in mobile viewports.